New depot for S-Bahn Zürich | Railvolution

 Schaffhausen, which is the terminus of several S-Bahn Zürich lines, is a suitable location, as trains will have a short route to the depot, thus avoiding unnecessary empty runs on the already heavily used network.
 Since February 2025, SBB, together with the city and canton of Schaffhausen, have been investigating potential locations north of Schaffhausen station as part of a feasibility study.
 These areas are located on SBB land and are used for rail traffic.

-The area near the freight station - at the northern end of the current freight hall - was chosen as the most suitable.
+The area near the freight station - at the northern end of the current freight hall (where several companies are renting space) - was chosen as the most suitable.
 Other options considered would require the relocation of existing uses (train storage, loading area) and would be more expensive and operationally difficult.
-The depot is designed to allow the city of Schaffhausen to build there at a later date.
-SBB grants building rights for the entire freight station area, the city can lease these rights to third parties.

 In parallel, the search for a location for a second depot continues, in the Hinwil West industrial park (southeast of Zürich) with a target completion date of 2050.
 SBB is investigating the feasibility of jointly using the military logistics center with the Swiss army.